vz777/TntSearch/README.md

 # Tnt Search

-This module replace the search algorithm of the back office by the TntSearch library.
+This module replace the search algorithm of the back office and the front-office by the TntSearch library.

 ## Installation

-### Manually

-* Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is TntSearch.
-* Activate it in your thelia administration panel

 ### Composer

+This module include dependencies needs to be installed by composer

 Add it in your main thelia composer.json file